comevussor/AWS-VPC-EC2-setup/README.md

 # Amazon Web Services AWS : VPC and EC2 setup

 Some useful procedures for using AWS to make some computation capacity easily available.

 It is understood that you know how to connect to your AWS console.

+Links are directed to the corresponding Wiki article.

 [Create a VPC with public and private subnets](https://github.com/comevussor/AWS-VPC-EC2-setup/wiki/Create-a-VPC-with-public-and-private-subnets)